 5. Learn the configuration in detail.

 The tool/server/database you are using might not have a secure default configuration.
 This is a lesson often learned the hard way.
-Maybe it has a distinct development configuration that lets you evaluate it for a while locally, or maybe it does not, and still comes configured as a kind of a development server which listens for outside connections to your public IP and do crazy things when asked.
-We cannot know until we read and understand the configuration, and explicitly define our choices in the configuration file.
+Maybe it has a distinct development configuration that lets you evaluate it for a while locally, or maybe it does not, maybe it comes configured as a kind of a development server that listens for outside connections to your public IP and does crazy things when asked.
+You cannot know until you read and understand the configuration, and explicitly define your choices in the configuration file.